Trump’s use of National Guard during Los Angeles immigration protests is illegal, a judge rules

 Judge Charles Breyer found President Donald Trump’s administration violated federal law by sending troops to the Los Angeles area.
 The judge in San Francisco did not require the remaining troops withdrawn, however.
 He set his order to go into effect on Friday.

 The decision comes as Trump has discussed National Guard deployments in Democratic-led cities like Chicago, Baltimore and New York.
-He has already deployed the Guard as part of his unprecedented law enforcement takeover in Washington, D.C., where the president has direct legal control.
+He has already deployed the Guard as part of his unprecedented law enforcement takeover in Washington, where he has direct legal control.

 This story has been corrected to show the judge is in San Francisco, not Washington.